bioinfo-arctic/FSK2053/Spring_2026/Phylogenetic_Inferences.md

 ```
 fun <- function(x) root(nj(dist.dna(x, model = "TN93")),1) ## the function calculates the distance first, and then the tree is calculated from the alignment.
 The function performs tree building on the input x using the upgma algorithm after calculating the pairwise distance between elements using dist.dna.
 It constructs a neighbor-joining (NJ) phylogenetic tree based on the Tamura-Nei 93 (TN93) distance model, and then roots the resulting tree using the first taxon (or sequence) in the dataset as the outgroup.
 ```
 Then we need to calculate bootstrap values through the boot.phylo function from ape.
+Also, remember from the data science class - when we introduce randomness (in this case bootstrapping), we can control the consistency of the outcome by setting the seed.

 ```
+set.seed(123)
 bs_nj <- boot.phylo(treeNJroot, alignment_dnabin, fun) # performs the bootstrap automatically for us
 bs_nj
 ```